Ben Higgins Reacts To Arie Luyendyk Jr.’s Controversial ‘Bachelor’ Decision To Dump Becca Kufrin, ‘ET’ Reports

 “I also get the idea that he’s committed to allowing us into his love story, and part of his love story involves this… but we got to see some unedited video of a breakup that will definitely affect Becca probably for a long time, and Arie also,” he added.

-In a separate report, ET revealed Ben Higgins thoughts about the Season 22 Bachelor’s move to propose, then, break up with a girl shortly after.
+In a separate report, ET revealed Ben Higgins’ thoughts about the Season 22 Bachelor’s move to propose then break up with a girl shortly after.

 “My one issue with Arie after watching the finale [is] why would you take that step [and propose] if you’re so torn?”